Bradley-Stradling/Linux_Deb_Box/README.md

 # Linux_Deb_Box
 Aliases and scripts for my linux bash set-up.

 Repo design to pull repo and run 1 script to set-up a box the way I want it in progress.
+End goal is a script that is easy to add new directories/files to with minimal effort yet robust output and creation.

 Todo-
-Loop prepend of path sourcing to scripts is complete, need to change paths in scripts to sourced variables
+Test Deploy_setup script, lots of new code added to it.
+Now outputs to terminal what it is doing.
+Error checking has been added but no stop or exit conditions exist.
+Need to determine fail to exit conditions and add them.

 Todo later.
 Add functions file and source it to scripts along with paths.